 Politically, things are a little tense here at the moment.
 The spark this time was the incident where 'someone' put a pig in a mosque in a town somewhere south of Delhi.
 The subsequent riots resulted in the deaths of 108 people, and the unrest spread like wildfire throughout the subcontinent.
 For a country with 75% illiteracy, it is amazing just how fast news spreads around a vast area.
 Here in Srinagar, trouble breaks out with amazing speed in pockets around the city and there are an average of 3 dead per night, in spite of a curfew and the prohibition of people gathering in groups of more than four.

-Coincidentally, when engaged in writing the Hilal article I was asked to contribute to the Order of Australia Newsletter in the UK, and wrote that:
+Coincidentally, when engaged in writing the piece I was asked to contribute to the Order of Australia Newsletter in the UK, and wrote that:

-The request for a few words for the Newsletter came while I was in the middle of writing a piece titled 'Airpower in the Frontier' about air operations in the region along the border between Pakistan and Afghanistan since they began in 1916.
-It is a chapter in a book to be published shortly, and I have found the research to be engrossing, as is usual when submerged in the archives of such places as the Imperial War Museum or the Australian War Memorial.
+The request for a few words for the Newsletter came while I was writing ‘Airpower in the Frontier’ about air operations in the region along the border between Pakistan and Afghanistan since they began in 1916.
+I found the research to be engrossing, as is usual when submerged in the archives of such places as the Imperial War Museum and the Australian War Memorial.
 In fact there is temptation to be drawn away from the main subject, such are the charms of wandering down beckoning byways of most interesting but totally irrelevant detail.
-Irrelevant, that is, to the main work in progress - but sometimes there are snippets that, while indubitably away off at a tangent, open one's eyes about other matters that are just as important as the main topic, and sometimes even more so.
+Irrelevant, that is, to the main work in progress — but sometimes there are snippets that, while indubitably away off at a tangent, open one’s eyes about other matters that are just as important as the main topic, and sometimes even more so.

 I came across one such item when reading about an Indian Officer, Air Marshal Subroto Mukerjee, a splendid man who had flown in the Frontier and became chief of his country’s air force in 1954.
 He had been in the first batch of six Indian cadets to graduate from the Royal Air Force Academy at Cranwell in 1932, and in the absorbing story of his life one small paragraph leapt out of the pages at me.
 It was a letter to his mother in the following year when serving in an RAF Squadron along with some twenty Indian trainee technicians : “My dear Mother, I wonder if you could send some of our old books over as we have decided to make a library for the Indian Airmen, as they are not allowed to take books from the RAF Library.
 Yours Affectionately, Subroto.”

-I served in the British and Australian armies and, early in my time, following the agreement that ended the fighting during the wonderfully-named 'Emergency' in Cyprus, commanded the troop of guns that fired a salute for President Makarios who had been transformed in a few easy motions from reviled rebel to revered Head of State.
-(The fading British Empire was good at this : from Nehru onwards the former freedom-fighter's most envied national honour was to have spent a few months in a British colonial jail.)
+I served in the British and Australian armies and early in my time, following the agreement that ended the fighting during the wonderfully-named ‘Emergency’ in Cyprus, commanded the troop of guns that fired a salute for President Makarios who had been transformed in a few easy motions from reviled rebel to revered Head of State.
+(The fading British Empire was good at this : from Nehru onwards the former freedom-fighter’s most coveted national honour was to have spent some time in a British colonial jail.)